Bloor v. Falstaff Brewing Corp.

 601 F.2d 609 (1979)

 Bloor (plaintiff) filed suit to recover from Falstaff Brewing Corp. (defendant) for breach of a contract.
-Under the contract Falstaff bought the Ballantine brewing labels, trademarks, accounts receivable, distribution systems, and other property except the brewery for $4 million plus a $.50 royalty on each barrel of the Ballantine brands sold between April 1972 and March 1978.
-The issues on appeal dealt with two clauses in the contract: in the first Falstaff promised to “use its best efforts to promote and maintain a high volume of sales” and in the second, a liquidated damages clause, in which Falstaff promised to pay a cash sum to Bloor should Falstaff “substantially [discontinue] the distribution of beer under the brand name ‘Ballantine’” during the period April 1972 to March 1978.
-Falstaff discontinued certain illegal advertising methods and out of financial necessity substantially reduced the production budget of the Ballantine brand.
-Bloor claimed that Falstaff had breached the best efforts clause and that its default amounted to the substantial discontinuance that would trigger the liquidated damage clause.
-The court below found for Bloor on the breach of the best efforts clause but dismissed the claim for liquidated damages.
+Under the contract, Falstaff bought the Ballantine brewing labels, trademarks, accounts receivable, distribution systems, and other property except the brewery for $4 million plus a $.50 royalty on each barrel of the Ballantine brands sold between April 1972 and March 1978.
+The issues on appeal dealt with two clauses in the contract: first, Falstaff's promise to “use its best efforts to promote and maintain a high volume of sales” and second, a liquidated-damages clause, in which Falstaff promised to pay a cash sum to Bloor should Falstaff “substantially [discontinue] the distribution of beer under the brand name ‘Ballantine’” during the period April 1972 to March 1978.
+Falstaff discontinued certain illegal advertising and sales methods and substantially reduced the production budget of the Ballantine brand.
+The volume of Ballantine sales decreased due to these measures, but Falstaff's overall financial performance improved.
+Bloor claimed that Falstaff had breached the best-efforts clause and that its default amounted to the substantial discontinuance that would trigger the liquidated-damages clause.
+The trial court found for Bloor on the breach of the best-efforts clause but dismissed the claim for liquidated damages.

 Rule of Law